 In the USA, you can designate a family member or friend to go and pick up your belongings from customs.
 However, they will need to have a letter written by you and addressed to the customs officer, giving them permission to do so as well as the usual documentation.

-Find below a table to show the documents required for getting your items to
+We understand that moving abroad brings many challenges.
+To help you with your research, we’ve included a table below to show the documents required for getting your items to the specified countries.

-For those that have moved abroad and their visa has run out or they have chosen to return to the UK for personal reasons they will need to clear customs on the UK side if they want to move their belongings back over.
+For those that have moved abroad and their visa has run out or those that have chosen to return to the UK, they will need to clear customs on the UK side if they want to move their belongings back over.

 To complete the form, you will need: